Wanuskewin Heritage Park Tour Group Visits

 Terms and Conditions

-A. GENERAL TOUR GROUP POLICY
+1. GENERAL TOUR GROUP POLICY

 - Maximum of thirty (30) participants per group.
-Maximum of twenty (20) people per group for crafts.

-- The Convener is responsible for any damage to the premises by their students, agents or independent contractors on their behalf, during the time the premises are under control.
-The Convener will be held financially responsible for repairs on a cost recovery basis plus administrative fees.
+- The Convener is responsible for any damage(s) to the premises caused by its participants, anyone directly or indirectly associated with the group, and/or anyone who acts on their behalf during the time that they are on the premises.
+The Convener will be held financially responsible for repairs on a cost recovery basis, plus administrative fees.

 - In the event of inclement weather, space will be made indoors for programming when possible.